axiom-data-science/portal-docs/how-to/map/view-historical-gridded-data.rst

 View Historical Gridded Data
 ############################

 #.
-Clicking on any gridded dataset will open a `virtual sensor <http://help.axds.co/portals/DataCatalog.html#download-a-time-series-from-gridded-data>`_.
+Clicking on any gridded dataset will open a :ref:`gridded-data-overview`.
 #.
 If the dataset has more than three years of data, the default graph will show binned data.
 #.
 The dark gray line indicating the mean and the gray envelope representing the min and max values within the current year.